-The local incidence of based on statutory notifications to the Public Health Agency is shown below -
+The local incidence of scarlet fever based on statutory notifications to the Public Health Agency can be found here.

 Scarlet fever symptoms

-Parents should contact their GP if they spot symptoms of scarlet fever or have concerns.
+If you are concerned that you or your child could have scarlet fever, you should contact your GP.
 Children or adults diagnosed with scarlet fever are advised to stay at home until at least 24 hours after the start of antibiotic treatment to avoid spreading the infection to others.